Please click on the link to download the 2017-2020 ITS Strategic Plan.

 The PEC was created to align the project management of the Banner suite and related administrative applications with university objectives and supporting the efficient use of information technology resources.

-The PCS was created to provide a regular mechanism for communication and coordination among Banner functional offices, the Information Technology Unit, and other stakeholders in the university community in the management of the Banner suite of systems and other ITU projects which impact Banner or functional operations.
+The PCS was created to provide a regular mechanism for communication and coordination among Banner functional offices, Information Technology Services, and other stakeholders in the university community in the management of the Banner suite of systems and other ITS projects which impact Banner or functional operations.

 The purpose of the TLC is to collaborate on IT concerns, projects and initiatives; share IT knowledge and expertise; communicate business needs and IT challenges; and to identify areas of common concern in the area of Information Technology at Mason.